We may not know everything about the history of mankind, but one thing we can be sure of is that women have been giving birth since the dawn of time.

-- If you must use tap water, let it run on hot for 3 minutes to clear out bacteria.
+- If you must use tap water, let it run on hot for three minutes to clear out bacteria.

 - Fill the tub immediately before labor, and change water frequently to keep bacteria from breeding.

-If you are considering a water birth, it would be best to have your tap water, or planned water source tested about a month ahead of the due date, in order to make sure everything is in tip-top shape for the big day.
+If you are considering a water birth, it would be best to have your tap water or planned water source tested about a month ahead of the due date, to make sure everything is in tip-top shape for the big day.

-This goes without saying, but you should also take all of the necessary steps to santize and prepare the pool properly.
+This goes without saying, but you should also take all the necessary steps to sanitize and prepare the pool properly.

-Water birth certainly has its benefits for those who are interested, but expectant parents should take every precaution to make sure that they aren’t putting their baby or themselves at any risk.
+Water births certainly have their benefits for those who are interested, but expectant parents should take every precaution to make sure they aren’t putting their baby or themselves at risk.

 Please SHARE this information with your friends and family on Facebook!